 Have students make a manual for future students that provide tips for doing well in this particular grade level.

 The guide may include advice about time management, homework, studying, classroom routines/procedures, behavior expectations, working in groups, etc.

 Participating in reading buddies with another grade level is so much fun for students.

 The older students do the “teaching” role while the younger ones take on the “learner” role. (e.g book project or craft)

 Do math or science buddies.
 The older students help the little ones practice math skills or create a simple math game.

 Many parents enjoy opportunities to be involved with their child’s class, and Reading Week is a chance to do that.

 Include professions from technical schools, trade schools, community colleges, and 4-year schools.
-A few entrepreneurs sprinkled in the mix wouldn’t hurt either (In fact, that would actually be amazing!).

 With this activity, students practice writing a letter with good details since they’ll want to include all the ins and outs of their current grade level.